Land Surface Temperature

 Leveraging multiple earth observation datasets and innovative patented technology, Planet provides a twice-daily, global, consistent and accurate Land Surface Temperature products.

-These datasets aren't just numbers; it's a valuable tool for monitoring changes in cities, or understanding plant health and water availability.
+These datasets are not just numbers; It is a valuable tool for monitoring changes in cities, or understanding plant health and water availability.
 Also, this data plays a crucial role in assessing climate and meteorological risks by tracking temperature anomalies and shifts over time using the long archive capability.

-What makes Planet’s LST stand out is its unique blend of microwave and optical data, allowing the observation of temperature regardless of the cloud condition, so data can be compared consistently over time and space, providing the detailed insights needed for various applications.
+What makes the Planet Land Surface Temperature (LST) product stand out is its unique blend of microwave and optical data, allowing the observation of temperature regardless of the cloud condition, so data can be compared consistently over time and space, providing the detailed insights needed for various applications.

 Use Cases

-- Crop Stress Monitoring - Using Planet Land Surface Temperature as input in Energy balanced based Evaporation models, crop stress can be detected early on and allows early intervention.
+Crop Stress Monitoring - Using LST as input in energy balanced-based evaporation models, crop stress can be detected early on and allows early intervention.

-- Heatwave monitoring - Planet land surface temperature is able to monitor hot and dry conditions.
+Heatwave monitoring - Planet LST is able to monitor hot and dry conditions.
 The relationship between soil moisture and temperature indicates the severity and extent of drought conditions and the effect it has on crops, ecosystems, and the human population.

 API Access Information